Blubberli/argmin2024-perspective/README.md

 # Readme Shared Task *Perspective Argument Retrieval*

-This readme gives you all the important information for participate.
+This readme gives you all the important information for participation.
 The goal is to retrieve a set of best-matching arguments for a given political aspect formulated as question.

 ## Instructions